About Our Hospitalization Procedures for Members

-Our Care Coordination Division (CCD) staff provides a confirmation number for billing purposes to the facility.
+Our Health Services Department (HSD) staff provides a confirmation number for billing purposes to the facility.
 This indicates that admission or observation has been called in within the authorized time frame.
 This is not an authorization for payment.
 You’ll be provided member benefits and approved length-of-stay (LOS).
-The CCC may need to obtain a report from the physician, utilization review, or case management department of the facility prior to determining SWHP coverage.
+The HSD Utilization Management Clinician may need to obtain a report from the physician, utilization review, or case management department of the facility prior to determining SWHP coverage.

 All elective and scheduled admissions for selected procedures must be pre-approved by SWHP Medical Director(s) through the appropriate SWHP Authorization Form.